plasticanu/android_sagp/Report.md

 - [Step 3] Start interact with the android client.

 **Also, the client now only support connection to localhost, thus, client must be run on the same environment as the server.**

+If any marker meet any trouble opening or running the app, please contact the team:
+- Peicheng Liu (u7294212) by SMS: +61 428 022 807, or by email: u7294212@anu.edu.au
+-

 // FIXME: u7055573